Vascular Surgery Fellowship

 Introduction

-The Fellowship program at the University of Florida Division of Vascular Surgery is a fully accredited two-year training program in vascular surgery matching two fellows per year.
+The Fellowship program at the University of Florida Division of Vascular Surgery and Endovascular Therapy is a fully accredited two-year clinical training program in vascular surgery that alternates between two and three fellows every year (e.g., a total of 5 clinical fellows matriculating in the program at any one time).
 All fellows are matched through the NRMP.
-The Division provides all the vascular services for the University of Florida-Shands Hospital and the Malcom Randall VA Medical Center.
-The Fellow’s clinical experience is obtained at Shands Hospital and the Malcom Randall VA Medical Center.
+The Division provides all of the vascular services for the University of Florida Health-Shands Hospital and the Malcom Randall Veterans Affairs Medical Center (VAMC), which is located across the street from the University Hospital.
+The Fellow’s clinical experience is primarily obtained at UF/Health-Shands Hospital and the Malcolm Randall VAMC.
+Notably, fellows also have a single ‘transition to independent practice’ rotation block (e.g., 5 weeks/fellow) each academic year at UF/Health-Halifax in Daytona Beach, Florida.

 Vascular Fellowship Overview